AnimaApp/docs/src/v3/export/08-custom-domain.md

 1. Create a **CNAME** record in your domain provider settings
 2. Add your custom domain to your Anima **Website Settings**

+>❗️Important:
+>
+>Your domain provider's settings should only have these two records to avoid any conflicts.

 ## 1. Create a CNAME Record